| Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32 |

 main() creates 34 tasks and three software timers before starting the RTOS scheduler.
 The demo then dynamically and continuously creates and deletes a further two tasks while it is running.

 A 'check' software timer is created that periodically inspects the standard demo tasks to ensure all the tasks are functioning as expected.
 The check software timer's callback function toggles the green LED on the SAM3 development hardware.
-This gives a visual feedback of the system health.
+This gives visual feedback of the system health.
 If the green LED is toggling every 3 seconds, then the check software timer has not discovered any problems.
 If the LED is toggling every 200 milliseconds, then the check software timer has discovered a problem in one or more tasks.
 This mechanism can be tested by removing the loopback connector, and in so doing, deliberately causing the com test tasks to fail.

 Preparing the Project Directory Structure